 In National Advertising Division Challenge, Verizon Voluntarily Discontinues“Free Google Pixel 10 Pro” Claim

-New York, NY, Oct.
-16, 2025 (GLOBE NEWSWIRE) -- In a Fast-Track SWIFT challenge brought by AT&T Services, Inc., BBB National Programs' National Advertising Division reviewed claims by Verizon Communications Inc. that it offers the Google Pixel 10 Pro for free on any plan.
+New York, NY, October 16, 2025 – In a Fast-Track SWIFT challenge brought by AT&T Services, Inc., BBB National Programs' National Advertising Division reviewed claims by Verizon Communications Inc. that it offers the Google Pixel 10 Pro for free on any plan.

 Fast-Track SWIFT is an expedited process for single-issue advertising cases reviewed by the National Advertising Division (NAD).